 Medicare will cover a basic hospital bed.
 If you need additions, your doctor will need to add them to your prescription order.
 Coverage limitations may apply, but at least a portion of the additions may have coverage.

-Durable Medical Equipment covers quite a few things pertaining to beds and bedding items.
+Durable Medical Equipment covers quite a few things about beds and bedding items.
 Coverage may be available to you on the following items:

 - Air-Fluidized Bed